Real Estate Lingo Decoded

 Consideration: an item of value given in exchange for a promise or act.

-Contingency: a clause in a purchase contract outlining certin conditions that must be fulfilled before the contract is executed.
-Both, buyer or seller may include contingencies in a contract, but both parties must accept the terms.
+Contingency: a clause in a purchase contract outlining certain conditions that must be fulfilled before the contract is executed.
+Both buyer or seller may include contingencies in a contract, but both parties must accept the terms.

 Covenants: legally enforceable terms that govern the use of property.
 These terms are transferred with the property deed.
 Discriminatory covenants are illegal and unenforceable.
 Also known as a condition, restriction, deed restriction or restrictive covenant.